Battle of the Atlantic: B-Dienst

-"We had reached a stage when it took one or two days to decrypt the British radio messages.
+We had reached a stage when it took one or two days to decrypt the British radio messages.
 On occasions only a few hours were required.
 We could sometimes deduce when and how they would take advantage of the gaps in our U-boat dispositions.
-Our function was to close those gaps just before the convoys were due."
+Our function was to close those gaps just before the convoys were due.

 The code breakers of Bletchley Park assigned only two people to evaluate whether the Germans broke the code.
 After five months, they determined that the codes were broken.
-In August 1942, the UK Admiralty was informed, but did not change the codes until June 1943.
+In August 1942, the Admiralty was informed, but did not change the codes until June 1943.
 Captain Raymond Dreyer, deputy staff signals officer at Western Approaches, the British HQ for the Battle of the Atlantic in Liverpool, said, "Some of their most successful U-boat pack attacks on our convoys were based on information obtained by breaking our ciphers."

 Enigma in 1942

 On 1 February 1942, the Kriegsmarine switched the U-boats to a new Enigma network, TRITON, which used new, four-rotor Enigma machines.
 This new key could not be read by codebreakers; the Allies no longer knew where the U-boat patrol lines were.
 This made it far more difficult to evade contact, and wolf packs ravaged many convoys.
 This persisted for ten months.
 To obtain information on submarine movements the Allies had to make do with HF/DF fixes and decrypts of Kriegsmarine messages encoded on earlier Enigma machines.
 These messages included signals from coastal forces about U-boat arrivals and departures at their bases in France, and reports from the U-boat training command.
 From these clues, Commander Rodger Winn's Admiralty Submarine Tracking Room estimated submarine movements, but this information was not enough.

 On 30 October, crewmen from salvaged Enigma material from as she foundered off Port Said.
 This allowed codebreakers to break TRITON.
 By December 1942, Enigma decrypts were again disclosing U-boat patrol positions, and shipping losses declined dramatically once more.